antoniocastanheira/nixpkgs/README.md

 ## Usage

-- Run `sudo nixos-rebuild switch --flake .#hostname` to apply your system configuration.
-    - If you're still on a live installation medium, run `nixos-install --flake .#hostname` instead, and reboot.
-- Run `home-manager switch --flake .#username@hostname` to apply your home configuration.
+- Run `home-manager switch --flake .#bridge` to apply your home configuration.
+- This is aliased to the `reload` command.

 And that's it, really!
 You're ready to have fun with your configurations using the latest and greatest nix3 flake-enabled command UX.